Tetraopes femoratus

 Behavior

 are and active during daylight hours.
-They are strong fliers and readily between plants.
+They are strong fliers and readily fly between milkweed plants.
 When approached, adults may attempt to escape by flying or dropping from plants.
 Adults have been observed mating on milkweed seed pods.
-The are aposematically colored, advertising their unpalatability derived from milkweed toxins sequestered from their host plants.
+The beetles are aposematically colored, advertising their unpalatability derived from milkweed toxins sequestered from their host plants.

 Ecological Role